A Guide to Delinquent Property Tax Penalties in Texas

 Two things will happen if you leave your delinquent property taxes unpaid:

-2. Secondly, your taxing authority is able to start foreclosure proceedings on your tax-delinquent property.
-This is because, in Texas, a tax lien is placed on every property by the taxing authority on January 1st of the year.
-Once the property taxes for the preceding tax year are paid, the lien is lifted.
-If the taxes go unpaid, the taxing authority may legally start the foreclosure process following the January 31st payment deadline.
+2. Your taxing authority can start foreclosure proceedings on your tax-delinquent property.
+In Texas, the taxing authority places a tax lien on every property on January 1.
+The lien is lifted once the property taxes for the preceding tax year are paid.
+If the taxes go unpaid, the taxing authority may legally start foreclosure following the January 31 payment deadline.

 How to Pay Delinquent Property Taxes in Texas